Queensland citizen science strategy

 The Queensland citizen science strategy was developed to support this vision and encourage Queenslanders to be aware of and participate in citizen science projects.

-The Queensland Citizen Science strategy outlines the following three goals to achieve this vision:
+The Queensland citizen science strategy outlined the following three goals:

 - Raise awareness: work together to ensure the Queensland community has an understanding of citizen science and the projects which are relevant to Queensland

 - Make it easy for our community to find and participate in projects and for scientists to recruit and train citizen scientists; let’s also make it easy to upload, find and use the data

 - Grow the community of citizen scientists and scientists working together to make scientific discoveries.

 This strategy has now been incorporated into the refreshed Engaging Queenslanders in science strategy 2021–24.

 Do you want to get involved in citizen science?